Vanity Fair’s 100 most influential people for 2010. Top ten:

 Photograph by Patrick McMullan Co.

-JONATHAN IVE
+JONATHAN IVEAPPLE

 MARK OF SUCCESS: “Jony” is the genius behind that other genius at Apple.
 The latest device that they created together, the iPad, is actually living up to Steve Jobs’s claim that it’s yet another revolutionary product.